OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/performance.md

 ---
 title: performance
-description: This page provides information on the 'performance' command in the Python programming language.
+description: "This page provides information on the 'performance' command in the Python" programming language.
 It displays screener data from Finviz for similar companies, giving a comprehensive performance overview including parameters such as Perf Week, Perf Month, Perf Quart, Perf Half, Perf Year, and more.
 The command is shown in